 Veterinary pharmaceutical companies submit data annually to the Veterinary Medicines Directorate (VMD) on their previous year’s sales of antibiotics authorised for use in animals.
 The VMD uses the data provided to calculate the volume of active antibiotic ingredient within the medicines sold.

 Sales data are used as an estimate for antibiotic usage.
 However, as not all antibiotics sold will be used, sales figures are generally an overestimate.
-Sales data do not permit more detailed analyses, for example of the consumption of antibiotic by animal species or production class.
+This highlights the importance of collecting antibiotic usage data.

 Antibiotic usage data

-Many antibiotics are authorised for use in multiple species, so it is not possible to determine how much is used per species from sales data alone.
+Many antibiotics are authorised for use in multiple animal species, so it is not possible to determine from sales data how much is used per species.
 The VMD is working in partnership with key food-producing animal sectors to develop, facilitate and coordinate antibiotic usage collection systems.

 Antibiotic usage refers to the amount of antibiotics purchased, prescribed and/or administered.
 Producers, feed companies and veterinary practice sales records provided the data presented in the UK-VARSS report.

-UK-VARSS 2017 presents usage data from the meat poultry, pig, gamebird, laying hen and dairy sectors and for the first time also from the beef, salmon and trout sectors.
+UK-VARSS 2018 presents usage data from the meat poultry, laying hen, pig, gamebird, salmon, trout and beef and dairy sectors.

 Monitoring of antibiotic resistance